Approved by the ADHO Steering Committee on 10 November 2022

 The Program Chairs initiate and oversee the review process for all proposals received by the deadline.
 It is desirable that the Program Chairs be experienced in programming a peer-reviewed conference and that they have served on prior program committees in this community.

 The PC Chairs are members of a CO and are appointed by the ADHO COB.
-A slate of at least three candidates for PC chair are forwarded to the CCC by the CO (or COs) designated as conference host.
+A slate of at least two pairs of candidates for PC chair are forwarded to the CCC by the CO (or COs) designated as conference host.
 The CO may publicly solicit nominations in whatever way best suits, including outreach to other constituent organizations.
 The submitted slate of candidates should include their institutional affiliation and position and experience organizing conferences.
 The CCC may request additional information about nominees if deemed helpful.
 PC Chairs may be considered individually or in a single nomination, however chairs proposed as a single nomination count as only one of the three required candidates.
 The slate of nominees is reviewed by the CCC to ensure that the CO(s) have provided (a) enough candidates and (b) appropriate information about those candidates.
 The CCC may request additional information about nominees if deemed helpful.
 The CCC then submits the list of candidates to the COB, which then votes and determines the two conference co-chairs.
 This voting should be accomplished and chosen PC Chairs notified in advance of the conference two years before their own.

 The roles of Program Chair and Local Organizer shall not be filled by the same person.